policypriorityinference/policypriorityinference.github.io/themes/ppi/content/python-tutorials/data-preparation-interdependency-networks.md

 +++
-title = 'Data preparation – interdependency networks' snippet = 'This tutorial explains how you can prepare a dataset of indicators for use within the model' tutorial_number = '1A' weight = "1"
+title = 'Data preparation – development indicators' snippet = 'This tutorial explains how you can prepare a dataset of indicators for use within the model' tutorial_number = '1A' weight = "1"